 Critical thinking is often underemphasized in the traditional classroom environment.
 When students are taught specific "tricks" to handle certain types of test questions, the significance of the methods they are learning are often lost.
 I have found that stressing why certain facts and concepts are important not only improves the retention of those ideas, but also gives students more confidence in applying what they have learned.

-University of Texas - Current Undergrad, Finance
+Undergraduate Degree: The University of Texas at Austin - Current Undergrad, Finance

 SAT Math: 770